The “simple” cotton T-shirt

 Like the infographic, this article uses the pathway of a cotton t-shirt from field to shelf, to show how complex supply chains often are.

-For a cotton t-shirt the supply chain begins with a farmer, in this example, in India as is often the case,.
-India, the world’s largest producer of cotton, is estimated to grow 6,205,000 metric tonnes each year.
+For a cotton t-shirt, the supply chain begins with a farmer, in this example, India, the world’s largest producer of cotton, is estimated to grow 6,205,000 metric tonnes each year.

 Cotton exporters will transport it to China, where it is again sold on and passed between spinners, to dyers and then to weavers to be turned into fabric.
 By this stage, the cotton is ready to be sewn into garments for wearing.